sahil290791/spell-It/README.md

-### This plugin provides a way to spell characters from a string and present it to the user.
+### This plugin provides a simple way to spell characters of a string and present it to the user.

 ## Usage